 According to a 2019 study by Brightedge Research, 53.3% of all website traffic comes from search engines like Google, and SEO drives 1,000%+ more traffic than organic social media.
 Most importantly, SEO increases FREE traffic to the website for months or even years to come.

 And for SEO to meet its full potential, well-thought-out keyword research is necessary.
 In this article, we will guide you through the keyword research process in plain language to step up your content marketing game.

 Also known as search queries or SEO keywords, they are the words and phrases that people type into search engines.
-Keyword research is the process that SEO professionals use to discover key words and phrases that people use in search engines.
+Keyword research is the process that SEO professionals use to discover keywords and phrases that people use in search engines like Google.